Constraining the [CII] luminosity function from the power spectrum of line-intensity maps at redshift 3.6: Halo model for LIM

-Assuming that line emission takes place only within dark-matter (DM) halos provides a particularly convenient framework to model the statistical properties of $\delta I_\nu$.
-The key ingredient is the conditional luminosity function (CLF), $\phi(L|M,z)$, which gives the differential distribution of the number of galaxies hosted, on average, within halos of mass $M$ and redshift $z$, as a function of their line luminosity.
+Assuming that line emission takes place only within dark-matter (DM) haloes provides a particularly convenient framework to model the statistical properties of $\delta I_\nu$.
+The key ingredient is the conditional luminosity function (CLF), $\phi(L|M,z)$, which gives the differential distribution of the number of galaxies hosted, on average, within haloes of mass $M$ and redshift $z$, as a function of their line luminosity.
 By definition,

-where $\der \bar{n}_\mathrm{h}/\der M$ denotes the halo mass function, i.e. the mean number density of halos per unit mass.
+where $\der \bar{n}_\mathrm{h}/\der M$ denotes the halo mass function, i.e. the mean number density of haloes per unit mass.
 For later use, we introduce the moments of the CLF

-with $n\in\mathbb{N}$.
-Note that $\eta_0$ gives the mean number of emitters hosted by a dark-matter halo of mass $M$ at redshift $z$, $\eta_1$ gives the mean total luminosity emitted within the halo, and $\eta_2$ gives the mean sum of the squared luminosities of the individual emitters.
+with $n\in\mathbb{N}$. $\eta_0$ gives the mean number of emitters hosted by a DM halo of mass $M$ at redshift $z$, $\eta_1$ gives the mean total luminosity emitted within the halo, and $\eta_2$ gives the mean sum of the squared luminosities of the individual emitters.
 Obviously,

 which decomposes the mean comoving emissivity into the contribution from different halo masses.